Priscilla Ford: Thanksgiving Day events

-In Reno, Nevada, a crowd was gathered to see the annual Thanksgiving Day parade.
-Suddenly someone drove a Lincoln Continental car onto the sidewalk next to Virginia Street and through the crowd for an estimated 100 feet.
+In Reno, Nevada, a crowd gathered to see the annual Thanksgiving Day parade.
+Suddenly, someone drove a Lincoln Continental car onto the sidewalk next to Virginia Street and through the crowd for an estimated 100 feet.
 A total of six people were killed by this attack, and 23 more were injured.
+Five of the victims died at the scene, they were Paul Nitzel of Sunnyvale, California, 53-year-old Josephine Starkey of Sparks, Nevada, 20-year-old Jolene Cranmer of New York City, 80-year-old Iva Britain and 60-year-old John Koschella, both of Reno, Nevada.

 Police at the scene ordered the driver out of the car.
 The woman did not resist and was identified as Priscilla Joyce Ford, who said she had moved to Reno that year.
 Ford's blood-alcohol ratio was later found to be .162, above the legal limit for driving.

 As the Deputy District Attorney on call, John Oakes went to the crime scene.
 He said that Ford was remarkably calm when he talked with her.
 When she asked Oakes how many people she killed, he said, "five or six," and she said, "good".
 Another officer reported that Ford said, "The more dead, the better," while she was in custody.